Tyrrrz/CliWrap/Readme.md

 ### Retrieving process ID

 The task returned by `ExecuteAsync()` and `ExecuteBufferedAsync()` is in fact not a regular `Task<T>`, but an instance of `CommandTask<T>`.
-This is a special awaitable object that contains additional information related to a command which is currently executing.
+This is a special awaitable object that contains additional information related to the currently executing command.

 You can inspect the task while it's running to get the ID of the process that was started by the associated command: